“Cambiemos Campaign Expenses Scandal: National Electoral Chamber Confirms Irregularities”

 Point number 10 of the ruling states that “the circumstances set forth show that the senior judge –in light of the uncritical judgment– carried out an effective assessment of the evidence gathered for the resolution of the case, as well as as well as the conclusions of the expert auditor”.

 The chambermaids go into other substantive issues.
-They say that the scope of the term ” ” to which the regulations allude “should be interpreted in the sense of subjecting the accounts of political parties to effective control — and not in that of giving mere news about them, otherwise such This requirement would be empty of content–, which constitutes a principle that cannot be ignored without affecting the control of acts of government inherent to the republican system”.
+They say that the scope of the term ” ” to which the regulations allude “should be interpreted in the sense of subjecting the accounts of political parties to effective control — and not in that of giving mere news regarding them, otherwise such This requirement would be empty of content–, which constitutes a principle that cannot be ignored without affecting the control of acts of government inherent to the republican system”.

-Transparency serves voters, according to the ruling, not only to find out if there could have been any act of corruption but “to know the interests with which (a candidate) identifies and detect any post-electoral favor in return.”
+Transparency serves voters, according to the ruling, not only to find out if there might have been any act of corruption but “to know the interests with which (a candidate) identifies and detect any post-electoral favor in return.”

 In another part, he endorses the conclusions of Ramos Padilla when he said that “the group did not correct the observations made regarding expenses on public roads and on the Internet, mindful that it did not make comments or provide detailed information on guidelines or the media. hired”.